 Banks (2015) suggests teachers use varied literature.
 This helps build identity and belonging.
 Wiliam (2011) shows local business examples help.
 They make it easier for learners to understand percentages.
 Gay (2018) found that cultural inclusion improves learner engagement and results.
 Hattie (2008) says this makes teacher and learner connections stronger.

-How to Improve Your Teaching Practise
+How to Improve Your Teaching Practice

 Teaching practice improves through the deliberate practice of specific skills.
 This is supported by coaching, feedback and reflection.
 Teachers should focus on these specific skills.
 Learners also need coaching and reflection to actively improve their skills.

-A five-step framework can help teachers develop their pedagogical practise.
+A five-step framework can help teachers develop their pedagogical practice.
 First, observe an expert teacher with a specific focus, such as questioning techniques.
 Second, try one new technique in your next lesson.
 Third, record what happened, noting what worked well and what could be improved.
 Fourth, get coached feedback from a mentor or colleague.
 Fifth, iterate, repeating the process to refine your skills.

 PLCs and lesson study (Lewis, 2002) help teachers collaborate.
 Plan, teach, watch, and discuss lessons together.
 Review your teaching: What works best?
 What do you avoid?
 How do you adapt for each learner?
 What needs improvement?